rolfkleef/atom-iati-package/README.md

 ### settings/iati.cson

-A settings file providing the rules to associate the schemas with the grammar scope `text.xml.iati`.
+A settings file providing the rules to associate the schemas with XML files.
-The editor will look at the root element and try to use the version attribute.
+The editor will look at the root element to determine if it is either `iati-activities` or `iati-organisations` and use the version attribute to find the matching schema, or use IATI version 2.02 for unrecognised versions.